rails/rails/guides/source/asset_pipeline.md

 This writes the path to the particular asset being referenced.
 In this example, it would make sense to have an image in one of the asset load paths, such as `app/assets/images/image.png`, which would be referenced here.
 If this image is already available in `public/assets` as a fingerprinted file, then that path is referenced.

-If you want to use a "data URI":http://en.wikipedia.org/wiki/Data_URI_scheme -- a method of embedding the image data directly into the CSS file -- you can use the `asset_data_uri` helper.
+If you want to use a [data URI](http://en.wikipedia.org/wiki/Data_URI_scheme) -- a method of embedding the image data directly into the CSS file -- you can use the `asset_data_uri` helper.

 ```
 #logo { background: url(<%= asset_data_uri 'logo.png' %>) }